Skip to main content

 Frequently Asked Questions

-FIRST STB OF BEECHER CITY has a Bank Health Score of A (90/100).
+First Stb of Beecher City has a Bank Health Score of A (90/100), placing it one of the safest banks in our analysis.
 It holds a Tier 1 capital ratio of 22.93%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-FIRST STB OF BEECHER CITY holds $101M in total assets and $85M in total deposits.
-It is located in BEECHER CITY, ILLINOIS (FDIC Certificate #10871).
+First Stb of Beecher City holds $101M in total assets and $85M in total deposits.
+It is headquartered in Beecher City, Illinois (FDIC Certificate #10871).

-FIRST STB OF BEECHER CITY has a Tier 1 capital ratio of 22.93%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 0.75%, and the return on assets is 3.67%.
+First Stb of Beecher City has a Tier 1 capital ratio of 22.93%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.75%, and the return on assets is 3.67%.

 Yes.
-FIRST STB OF BEECHER CITY is FDIC-insured (Certificate #10871).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+First Stb of Beecher City is FDIC-insured (Certificate #10871).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: